Orient Express: Belmond

 In 1982, the Venice Simplon-Orient-Express was established by businessman James Sherwood as a private venture and is currently owned and operated by Belmond.
 It operates restored 1920s and 1930s carriages on routes around Europe.
 It also offered a connecting service from London to Folkestone on the British Pullman, using similarly restored vintage British Pullman cars, but it was announced in April 2023 that due to complications ensuing from Brexit this would cease, and travelers from London would have to take Eurostar to Paris in order to join the Orient Express.
 The Venice Simplon-Orient-Express operates from March to December and is aimed at leisure travellers.
 Tickets start at US$3,262 per person and it operates on multiple different routes most notably Paris-Istanbul via Vienna and Budapest.
 Despite its name, the train runs via the Brenner Pass instead of the Simplon tunnel.
-Belmond also offers a similarly themed luxury train in Singapore, Malaysia and Thailand, called the Eastern and Oriental Express.
+Belmond also offers a similarly themed luxury train in Singapore, Malaysia and Thailand, called the Eastern & Oriental Express.
 Sherwood also operated a chain of Orient Express-branded luxury hotels, licensed from SNCF, owner of the Orient Express branding.
 The chain was renamed Belmond in 2014 when the branding license ended.